 A button collection might bring back childhood memories.
 Some folks put together extra special groupings of buttons for scouting uniforms or children's clothing.
 Whimsical shapes like bunnies, puppies, and apples stir fond recollections as well.

-Some buttons, such as those from the uniforms of military, police officers, and other civil servants, remind us how much those individuals have impacted so many lives over the decades.
-These are revered collectibles.
+Some buttons, such as those from the uniforms of military, police officers, and other civil servants, remind us how much those individuals have impacted so many lives over the decades and are revered collectibles.

-Then there are those who have a penchant for textiles or sewing, and buttons serve as a natural extension of those interests.
+Then there are those who have a penchant for textiles or sewing, where buttons serve as a natural extension of those interests.
 Collectors of Bakelite painted porcelain and Jasperware find that buttons made of these materials go right along with their other interesting displays of collectibles.

 Technically, even that aforementioned jar of old shirt buttons holds some collector value.
 There may be someone out there trying to see just how many different shirt button variations they can come up with.
 The majority of the buttons avid collectors seek, though, have some special qualities.

 Many collectors look for buttons reflecting different styles to document history.
 After all, the way buttons were manufactured 200 years ago certainly differs from today's techniques.
 Clothing buttons were made from hand-cut glass, molded clay, and hand-decorated porcelain in the past, among other materials.
 This contrasts starkly with the machine-molded plastic buttons we find on most modern garments.
 Sally C. Luscomb in The Collector's Encyclopedia of Buttons (Schiffer Books) says:

 "Famous potters and silversmiths of [the 18th] century fashioned buttons with the same beauty as their vases and jewelry," said Sally C. Luscomb in The Collector's Encyclopedia of Buttons (Schiffer Books).

 Another theme in button collecting is portraits, which look like miniature works of art.
 Finely crafted and expertly painted buttons are more desirable than those decorated amateurishly or with decals.